 Vice Chair: Quincy Hocutt

-Leslie Cross, Glenn DeVeer, Camille Dudley, Mike Mohit, Joelle Morisseau-Phillips, Willie Ordonez, Mikala Rahn, Gretchen Vance, Diana Verdugo, James V. Vitale, Jen Wang
+Leslie Cross, Glenn DeVeer, Steven Cole, Camille Dudley, Mike Mohit, Joelle Morisseau-Phillips, Willie Ordonez, Mikala Rahn, Gretchen Vance, Diana Verdugo, James V. Vitale, Jen Wang